-- R's proxy turns remote invocation to R into a Transportlevel message for care by the Remote Reference Layer (Java's middleware) - Call destination specified as endpoint - R's node IP address, port number, R's ID at local RRL, protocol
+- R's proxy turns remote invocation to R into a TCP-level message for care by the Remote Reference Layer (Java's middleware) - Call destination specified as an augmented TCP endpoint R's node IP address, port number, R's ID at local RRL, protocol

-- Serializable objects transferred as "recipe-and-ingredients" - Portability within JVM allows reproducing wanted object at destination - Original .class suffices for by-value parameters - Can be done, such files are fully local to the caller - By-reference mode needed for objects that cannot be reproduced outside of local node - The proxy itself is serializable - Can be transferred the same as normal parameters - The very principle used for binding client to server
+- Serializable objects transferred as "recipe-andingredients" - Portability within JVM allows reproducing wanted object at destination - Original .class suffices for by-value parameters - Can be done, such files are fully local to the caller - By-reference mode needed for objects that cannot be reproduced outside of local node - The proxy itself is serializable - Can be transferred the same as normal parameters - The very principle used for binding client to server

-- Proxy is actual target of client's call - Proxy reifies call and forwards it to client-side RRL using invoke() method of java.rmi.server.RemoteRef - Skeleton receives dispatch() call from server-side RRL with reified call as parameter - Skeleton unmarshalls reified call and makes invocation on client's behalf
+Proxy is actual target of client's call

+- Proxy reifies call and forwards it to client-side RRL using invoke() method of java.rmi.server.RemoteRef - Skeleton receives dispatch() call from server-side RRL with reified call as parameter - Skeleton unmarshalls reified call and makes invocation on client's behalf

-What happens under the hood - 1
+What happens under the hood -1

-1. Servant creates instance of remote object, which must extend UnicastRemoteObject □ Constructor for UnicastRemoteObject enables remote object to service incoming RMI calls TCP socket bound to arbitrary port is created Thread is created to listen for connections on that socket 2.
-Servant registers remote object with RMI registry, whose entry contains the corresponding proxy RMIRegistry holds proxies and hands them to clients on request Proxy contains info to "call back" to the servant on client call 3.
-Client obtains proxy by calling RMI registry If server specified a codebase for clients to obtain proxy's .class, registry return will include that Client can then use codebase to construct proxy in-place
+- 1. Servant creates instance of remote object, which must extend UnicastRemoteObject - Constructor for UnicastRemoteObject enables remote object (server) to receive incoming RMI calls - □ TCP socket bound to arbitrary port is created - Middleware thread is created to listen on that socket - 2.
+Servant registers remote object with RMI registry, whose entry contains the corresponding proxy - RMIRegistry holds proxies and hands them to clients on request - Proxy contains info to "call back" to the servant on client call - 3.
+Client obtains proxy by calling RMI registry - If server specified a codebase for clients to obtain proxy's .class, registry return will include that - □ Client can then use codebase to construct proxy in-place

-What happens under the hood - 2
+What happens under the hood -2

-- 4. When client issues RMI, proxy creates RemoteCall object [now deprecated] - □ That object opens socket to servant on port specified in proxy, and sends RMI header information to it - 5.
-Proxy calls RemoteCall.executeCall() to cause RMI to happen [now deprecated] - Proxy serializes call arguments into Java stream object and marshals them over the connection - When client connects to servant's socket, new thread is forked on servant's side to serve call - Original thread keeps listening to original socket for calls from other clients
+- 4. When client issues RMI, proxy creates RemoteCall object [now deprecated] - That object opens socket connection to servant on port specified in proxy, and sends RMI header information to it - 5.
+Proxy calls RemoteCall.executeCall() to cause RMI to happen [now deprecated] - Proxy serializes call arguments into Java stream object and marshals them over the connection - 6.
+When client connects to servant's socket, new thread is forked on servant's side to serve the incoming call - Original thread keeps listening to original socket for calls from other clients - ❑ The very same logic as used by the Apache Web Server ...

-What happens under the hood - 3
+What happens under the hood -3